 Sioux City, Iowa 51102

 Please allow ten (10) days for puchase permits to process and thirty (30) days for carry permits to process.
-The Woodbury County Sheriff's Office will notify the carry permit applicants when the application process is completed and the permit is available for pick-up.
-From the date of notification, you have thirty (30) days to pick-up the permit from the Sheriff's Office.
-Over thirty (30) days and you will be required to make a new application and incur additional processing costs.
+The Woodbury County Sheriff's Office will notify the applicants when the application is approved.
+The permit will be mailed to the address provided on the application.
+Permits will not be available at the Sheriff's Office.

 WARNING: Please do not call the office to check on the status of your application.
-As mentioned above, you will be notified when the application process is complete and the permit is ready to be picked up.
+As mentioned above, you will be notified when the application process is complete.
+The permit will be mailed via USPS.
 Calling will only slow the process.